Lawmakers OK bill aimed at reversing high child abuse rates

 The bill won 94-0 final passage in the House, sending the measure to Gov. Andy Beshear.

-Child welfare advocates said the legislation advances efforts to confront the Bluegrass State's persistently high national standing for its rate of child abuse and neglect.
+Child welfare advocates hailed the action, saying the legislation advances efforts to confront the Bluegrass State's high national standing for its rates of child abuse and neglect.

 “This legislation is a necessary next step in Kentucky’s efforts to fundamentally strengthen and reform the child welfare system to best serve children,” said Terry Brooks, executive director of Kentucky Youth Advocates.